NewViewNewBeginning/Project-02-Code-Institute/README.md

 ### JavaScript

-- As a script to give functionality for burger menu.
+- As a script to give functionality.

 ### Font Awesome